peteradel22/peteradel22/README.md

 <h3 align="center">Software Engineer</h3>

 - 🔭 Graduated from **Faculty Of Computers Science And Information Technology**.
-- 🎓 Currently a trainee in the **ITI Cloud Architecture 9-Month Professional Program**.
+- 🎓 Currently a trainee in the **ITI Cloud Architecture 9-Month Professional Training Program**.
-- ☁️ Specialized in **Cloud, DevOps, and Backend Engineering**, focusing on scalable infrastructure and automation.
+- ☁️ Specialized in **Cloud, DevOps, and Backend Engineering**, focusing on high-availability systems and automation.
-- 🌱 Currently learning advanced Cloud-Native patterns and Distributed Systems.
+- 🌱 Currently learning advanced Cloud-Native patterns, Distributed Systems, and Infrastructure as Code.

 <h3 align="left">Connect with me:</h3>
 <p align="left">